wojciechgabrys-innovibe/best-practices-frontend/old/004-canceling-abandoned-orders.md

 }
 ```

-Using `release()` inside a job has the same effect as using `delay()` while dispatching.
+Using `release()` inside a&nbsp;job has the same effect as using `delay()` while dispatching.
 The job will be released back to the queue and workers will run it again after 15 minutes.

 ### Ensuring the Job Has Enough Attempts